 Statistical Data.
 This portion of the assessment will give facts about the community.
-Local statistical data must be compared to a larger community (i.e. cite, state and nation).
+Local statistical data must be compared to a larger community (i.e. city, state, and nation).

 Analysis.
-Once you have completed this portion of the community assessment, you will now summarize both subjective and objective data and analyze correlations between the two (subjective data and objective data).
+Once you have completed this portion of the community assessment, you will summarize both subjective and objective data and analyze correlations between the two.